 Applying for a place on the Register requires careful planning and consideration.

-Here we outline the main considerations you need to address when applying for and becoming a license holder, as well as the duties you must comply with once you are.
+Here we outline how to obtain a sponsor license, including the main considerations you need to address and the duties you must comply with once you have.

 Sponsorship: the basics

 If your organisation wishes to employ someone from outside the EEA who does not currently have the right to work in the UK, then you will need to obtain a Tier 2 or Tier 5 Sponsor License.

 - Provides evidence that the migrant will fill a genuine vacancy that cannot be filled with a suitably qualified or skilled settled worker; and,

 - Involves an undertaking from your organisation that it will abide by all the necessary legal duties involved in sponsoring the migrant.